Wolves in Wisconsin

 A non-breeding wolf can attain breeding status by either staying with its natal pack and biding its time until it is able to attain breeding position within the pack, or it can disperse to try and locate a mate and establish its own pack in vacant territory.
 Both strategies involve risk; a bider may be out-competed by another wolf and never achieve dominance whereas dispersers face the risk of traveling great distances, as can be viewed by the animation below.

-A pack's territory may cover 20-120 square miles, about one-tenth the size of an average Wisconsin county.
+A pack's territory may cover 20-120 square miles, but average territory size in Wisconsin ranges between 50 to 60 square miles.
 Neighboring wolf packs may share a common border, but their territories seldom overlap more than a mile.
 A wolf that trespasses into another pack's territory risks being killed by that pack.
 Wolves mark their territory boundary with urine and feces.
 Howling also helps a pack alert other wolves to their presence and is also used to identify and reunite pack mates that may become separated within their large territory.

 - Program Overview

-The DNR monitors wolves year-round using a combination of methods:
+The DNR monitors the wolf population year-round using a combination of methods:

-- Winter track surveys: DNR staff and volunteers conduct mid-winter snow track surveys in areas with known or suspected wolf packs to collect data on wolf packs and numbers.
+- Winter track surveys: DNR staff and trained volunteers conduct mid-winter snow track surveys in areas with known or suspected wolf packs to collect data on wolf packs and numbers.
 Historically, this information was used to estimate a minimum number of wolves in the state and was critical for monitoring progress toward population recovery goals.

 - GPS collars: Data from collared wolves allow biologists to estimated wolf pack territory size and improve our understanding of wolf movements.
 Long-term, these data also allow estimates of wolf survival.

 - Public observations: Reported wolf observations by the public, especially outside area currently occupied by wolves, help biologists identify packs in "new" parts of the state and better define wolf distribution.